 What is an electricity usage charge?

-An electricity usage charge, also known as a consumption charge or variable charge, reflects the cost of the electricity you use in your home.
-In other words, it’s the amount you pay for each unit of electricity that your household consumes each and every day.
+An electricity usage charge, also previously known as a consumption charge or variable charge, reflects the cost of the electricity you use in your home.
+In other words, it’s the amount you pay for each and every unit of electricity that your household consumes each and every day.
 Every kWh is added up and calculated for your next monthly or quarterly bill.